 Bangkok is a world hub for LGBT tourism as such hotel and tourist venues are used to serving this segment.
 All of Thailand including Bangkok can be described as a gay-friendly destination.
 It would be highly uncommon for a hotel or guesthouse to make of an issue of a gay couple checking in.

 Many travelers looking to party in gay Bangkok choose to stay in Silom and Sathorn as these regions are near to the gay nightlife.
 For W Hotel Bangkok is most popular within the Lux category, Mode Satorn is an excellent Comfort hotel and Glow Trinity Silom is a popular budget hotel in Silom.

 The Bangkok Unique Collection presents three hotels which offer a design focus hotel, unique to Bangkok.
 Avoiding the international brands the Unique Collection choose hotels which create an alternative guest experience whether that be from design, service or location.

-Check out our Sleep Guide to gay Bangkok to see our recommend hotels.
+Check out our Sleep Guide to gay Bangkok to see our recommended hotels.

 Area’s of Bangkok